 When: Two and a half weeks in March, from 9 am to 5 pm with lectures in the morning and practical sessions in the afternoon

 How: You can apply to this course through the HIS-LSF system at the Heinrich-Heine University or by contacting us directly

-What to bring: None, computers with required software are provided on-site
+What to bring: None, computers are provided on-site